 The roommate stereotypes

 Throughout your experience, whether you are buying a house or renting your space, you are likely to encounter a few stereotypes — characters that so easily epitomize classic roommate types that you can’t help but slot them into a category.
 But wait, perhaps you are not yet familiar with roommate stereotypes?
 If not, take a moment to study these personas.
-The more know the better chance you have at avoiding significant roommate problems.
+The more knowledge the better chance you have at avoiding significant roommate problems.
 Additionally, if you find that you have any of the tendencies below, you may learn something about how to be a better roommate yourself.

 No. 1: The neat freak